ParkvilleData/MetaGenePipe/paper.md

 # Acknowledgements

-We thank the members of the Verbruggen lab, Kshitij Tandon and Vinicius Salazar in particular, for sharing ideas, feedback and testing the workflow.0This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus.0The project benefited from funding by the Australian Research Council (DP200101613 to Heroen Verbruggen).
+We thank the members of the Verbruggen lab, Kshitij Tandon and Vinicius Salazar in particular, for sharing ideas, feedback and testing the workflow.
+This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus.
+The project benefited from funding by the Australian Research Council (DP200101613 to Heroen Verbruggen).